apache/incubator-retired-edgent-samples/APPLICATION_DEVELOPMENT.md

 If you can't or don't want to use maven-repository-enabled tooling you will need to get a local copy of the Edgent jars and their dependencies and add them to your compile classpath.
-The Edgent supplied `get-edgent-jars.sh` tool can be used to get copies of the jars from a maven repository.
+This case is covered in the following sections.

 ## Packaging and Execution